 The Mother, the Dove, Mercy, and the Holy Spirit

 For the past couple of years, I’ve been coming across fascinating tidbits of information that appear to show connections between the Holy Spirit and our Heavenly Mother.
-During a recent morning family scripture study in 1 Nephi 11 I noticed a couple interesting things and I’ll share some of the details.
+During a recent morning family scripture study in 1 Nephi 11, I noticed a couple of interesting things and I’ll share some of the details.

 In verse 16, the angel asks Nephi “Knowest thou the condescension of God?”
-When Nephi appears to not know the answer, (vs.17) the angel shows him this beautiful, fair virgin again and reveals that she is “the mother of the Son of God” (vs.18) and she is shown with a child in her arms. (vs.20) The angel tells Nephi that this child is “the Lamb of God, yea, even the Son of the Eternal Father” (vs.21)
+When Nephi appears not to know the answer, (vs.17) the angel shows him this beautiful, fair virgin again and reveals that she is “the mother of the Son of God” (vs.18) and she is shown with a child in her arms. (vs.20) The angel tells Nephi that this child is “the Lamb of God, yea, even the Son of the Eternal Father” (vs.21)

 The angel then asks Nephi another question: “Knowest thou the meaning of the tree which thy father saw?” (vs.21) Nephi answers knowingly that the tree “is the love of God.” (vs.22) Nephi then sees many people worship Jesus and explains his understanding of the iron rod and the fountain of water. (vs.24-25)

 Now that Nephi understands the meaning of the tree the angel says “Look and behold the condescension of God!” (vs.23) It is at this point that the angel shows Nephi key events in the life of Jesus from his baptism to his crucifixion.
 What I want to focus on what I believe are parallel elements that follow the two verses that mention the phrase “the condescension of God.”

 There is a distinct mother and son presence in these verses, and it isn’t quite apparent at first.
 We see the Spirit mentioned in direct conjunction with a birth and a rebirth account as well; these things are significant so take note!